snkashis/android-docs/src/pages/plugins/overview/index.md

 - **Offline**: Download map tiles and easily view already-downloaded regions for offline mapping.
 - **Marker cluster**: Add map marker clusters to show large sets of data with a clean UI experience.
 - **Localization**: Change the map's language based on the device's default language settings or other runtime variables.
+- **China**: Provide accurate map tiles and data for Chinese users.

 ## Prerequisites